sbose78/block-the-ad-blocker-blocker/README.md

 # block-the-ad-blocker-blocker
-A chrome extension to block the ad-blocker blocker ( phew! ) for Times Of India and India Today .
+A chrome extension to block the ad-blocker blocker ( phew! ) for Times Of India , Hindustan Times and India Today .

 # Installing the pre-release extension